-As early as the 1970s, Nigerian academic libraries have realized the limitations of the traditional manual catalogue and the advantages of having a web based, searchable automated catalogue.
+As early as the 1970s, Nigerian academic libraries have realized the limitations of the traditional manual catalogue and the advantages of having a web based, searchable, automated catalogue.
 A functioning Online Public Access Catalogue (OPAC) provides better visibility and enhances the utilization of the library collection.
-Other advantages include easier management of cataloguing routine, availability of accurate data collection and most importantly, the opportunity of creating a union catalogue that opens the doors for libraries to access materials not even available in their own collections.
-Thus, the attempts to build a form of electronic catalogue by Nigerian academic libraries started in 1975 at the Kenneth Dike
+Other advantages include easier management of cataloguing routine, availability of accurate data collection, and most importantly, the opportunity to create a union catalogue that opens the door for libraries to access materials not available in their own collections.
+Thus, attempts to build a form of electronic catalogue by

-Library, University of Ibadan1.
+Nigerian academic libraries started in 1975 at the Kenneth Dike Library, University of Ibadan.
 This was followed by many other universities and research institutions across the country.

-However, many of the earlier attempts of automated catalogues by Nigerian academic libraries had resulted in disappointment with many Libraries having to go through several library management systems only to return to the manual system due to incessant system failures2.
-A search through available literature revealed that inadequate library software, more than any other problem is responsible for low rate of OPAC in Nigerian academic libraries.
-Studies have shown detail of how Nigerian libraries adopted various software in their quest to build OPACs and automate their entire operations3.
-Once a particular software failed, they bravely moved on to another one; hence their challenges and frustrations did discouraged others to attempt automation projects
+However, many of the early attempts by Nigerian academic libraries to automate catalogues had resulted in disappointment.
+Many libraries had to go through several library management systems only to return to the manual system due to incessant system failures.
+A search through available literature revealed that inadequate library software, more than any other problem, is responsible for the low rate of OPACs in Nigerian academic libraries.
+Studies have shown in detail of how Nigerian libraries adopted various software in their quest to build OPACs and automate their entire operations.
+Once a particular software failed, they bravely moved on to another one; hence their challenges and frustrations discouraged others from attempting automation projects.

-It is therefore not surprising that the availability of relatively free open source software such as KOHA has led to sharp increase in Libraries embarking on automation projects and consequently building OPACs to aid better access to their collections.
-The increasing rate of retrospective conversion projects in Nigerian libraries is indeed a good indicator of the growth of library automation in Nigeria4.
+It is therefore not surprising that the availability of relatively free open source software such as KOHA has led to sharp increase in the number of libraries that have embarked on automation projects and consequently built OPACs to aid better access to their collections.
+The increasing rate of retrospective conversion projects in Nigerian libraries is indeed a good indicator of the growth of library automation in Nigeria.
 There are various studies detailing the experiences of Nigerian libraries in building library OPACs with different software.
-These studies include the analysis of the experience of Kenneth Dike Library, University of Ibadan, Nigeria in building its library OPAC5; a narration of how the Nigerian Institute of Advanced Legal Studies, Lagos is going about building its OPAC through manual retrospective conversion6; and comparative analyses of retrospective conversion processes in several universities in Nigeria^{7,8}.
-What is common to all libraries studied is that they have all built their OPACs to a significant level where they can be made available to their users.
-These reported success stories and many others not mentioned here however constitute a tiny proportion of libraries with operational library software in Nigeria.
+These studies include the analysis of the experience of the Kenneth Dike Library, University of Ibadan, Nigeria in building its library OPAC;5 a narration of how the Nigerian Institute of Advanced Legal Studies, Lagos is going about building its OPAC through manual retrospective conversion; and comparative analyses of retrospective conversion processes in several universities in Nigeria.
+What is common to all libraries studied is that they have built their OPACs to a the level where they can be made available to their users.
+However, these reported success stories and many others not mentioned here constitute a tiny portion of libraries with operational library software in Nigeria.